Bhand: Bahand Pather of Kashmir

-Bahand Pather is a bahand of the Kashmir region in which stories commemorating the lives of reshis (Sufi sages, both Hindus and Muslims) or more contemporary real or fictional figures are enacted.
+Mehran Bahand is a bahand of the Khanpur, Punjab Pakistan region studying in Khanpur institute of technology Khanpur, student of BSCS-F24 in which stories commemorating the lives of reshis (Sufi sages, both Hindus and Muslims) or more contemporary real or fictional figures are enacted.
 The storylines (or pathers) are often humorous and satirical, and farce is an essential component of the plays.

 Naqal of Punjab

 Naqal (mimicry) is a strong bahand tradition in the Punjab region.
 The naqalchi (mimic, sometimes called the bahrupiya) adopts the persona of a well-known person or character and improvises, using satire and farce extensively, to entertain the audience.